Vacuuming is a chore that you probably don’t enjoy doing, but is critical to having a clean environment.

 Be sure to empty the vacuum bag when it gets full.
 A vacuum with a full bag will have less suction power and will make your time spent vacuuming less effective.
 To keep your vacuum performing its best, don’t let the bag get more than three-quarters full.

 A majority of vacuums come with hose attachments.
 These attachments make it easy to vacuum hard-to-reach places.
 They improve the overall clean and precisely remove dust, debris, and dirt.
+One easy cleaning strategy is to broom carpets and/or floors before you vacuum them to get even more crumbs out of the way before your vacuum starts doing its job.

 How often you vacuum depends on how often and large messes are in your home.
 The minimum you should vacuum is once every week.
 According to health.com, using the right vacuum can make a big difference in reducing your allergies and asthma.

 Furthermore, the cdc even says that you can significantly control mold by vacuuming the right way which can prevent negative health effects.
+To help you choose the best vacuum for removing mold, we actually tested and reviewed different HEPA vacuums that are great for removing mold.

 Before you vacuum a room, dust the room with a duster so you can vacuum up all of the dust particles that float into the air.
 This will also reduce the allergens in that room which will result in a cleaner environment.